 Conceptually, halfway houses and sober living homes are very similar.
 They both provide substance-free, living environments for people struggling with addiction, but they can also differ in a number of ways.
 Halfway houses were originally created by treatment programs.

 The intent was to provide the patient with a place to stay after they completed inpatient treatment or while they were attending outpatient rehab.
 The focus was on separating the user from their previous substance-abusing environment so that they could recover in a sober, supportive environment.
 These halfway houses improved treatment outcomes for many individuals.
 That being said, halfway houses have a few disadvantages that sober living homes do not.1

-Unlike halfway houses, sober living homes allow people to live at the location for as long as they’d like, provided that they follow all house rules (such as remaining abstinent, paying rent, completing chores, etc.).
+Unlike halfway houses, sober living homes allow people to live at the location for as long as they’d like, provided that they follow all house rules.
 Sober living homes also do not always require that you’ve attended formal drug and alcohol treatment before residing there.
-That being said, some sober living homes either mandate or strongly encourage that you attend 12-step meetings while living there.
+Some sober living homes either mandate or strongly encourage that you attend 12-step meetings while living there.
 Finally, there are no funding disruptions, because residents pay rent while living there.1